Shobha K Sharma

 With Indian roots, Shobha was born and raised in British Columbia.
 Fostered by her ancestral heritage, as well as the social issues within her community of Prince George, she was influenced by the implications of colonization on individuals and society at large.
 Determined to engage this dialogue, from 1999-2003, Shobha pursued a Bachelor of Arts from the University of British Columbia (UBC), where she majored in History with a focus on the impact of colonization on Indigenous populations the world over.

 From 2007-2013, based out of Udaipur, Rajasthan, Shobha served as the Country Director of India for Free the Children and Me to We.
-While facilitating volunteer opportunities to India for youth and adults alike from North America, the United Arab Emirates and Japan, Shobha predominantly worked alongside the rural communities in India to integrate sustainable development that honored local worldviews and prescribed to Indigenous knowledge.
+While facilitating social impact opportunities to India for youth and adults alike from North America, the United Arab Emirates and Japan, Shobha predominantly worked alongside the rural communities in India to integrate sustainable development that honored local worldviews and prescribed to Indigenous knowledge.